Liberty Junction Theatre

 Our history & values.

-Liberty Junction Theatre Inc. was founded by Melanie Miles in 2008 and has been growing steadily for almost 9 years!
+Liberty Junction Theatre Inc. was founded by Melanie Miles in 2008 and has been growing steadily for TEN years!

 We are a registered non-profit theatre organization in Mississauga offering a variety of performing arts programs for both children and teenagers, including summer theatre camps, musicals and plays, improv courses, acting for TV and film workshops, vocal training, and a Kinder Drama program for young children.